EdwardTex/references_for_my_phd/tip_myself.md

 ### Methodology

 - A working implementation is needed first, then optimize it, don't consider many solutions first and even worse got stuck.
+- Three Prospectives: Problem, Algorithm, Data; if a work wanted, try formulate and improve it in these three.